ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 copyright:

-  years:  2016, 2020
+  years:  2016, 2021

-lastupdated: "2020-09-22"
+lastupdated: "2021-01-27"

 subcollection: vmwaresolutions

 ---

+{:tip: .tip}
+{:note: .note}
+{:important: .important}
+{:external: target="_blank" .external}

 # VMware NSX-T design
 {: #nsx-t-design}

-Unlike NSX-V (NSX on vSphere), VMware NSX-T is designed to address application frameworks and architectures that have heterogeneous endpoints and technology stacks.
-In addition to vSphere, these environments can include other hypervisors, KVM, containers, and bare metal.
-VMware NSX is designed to span a software defined network and security infrastructure across platforms other than just vSphere alone.
+VMware NSX-T is designed to address application frameworks and architectures that have heterogeneous endpoints and technology stacks.
+In addition to vSphere, these environments can include other hypervisors, KVM, containers, and baremetal.
+VMware NSX-T is designed to span a software defined network and security infrastructure across platforms other than just vSphere alone.
 While it is possible to deploy NSX-T components without needing vSphere, this design focuses on NSX-T and its integration primarily within a vCenter Server vSphere automated deployment.

+As of version 3, NSX-T now has the capability to run on the vSphere VDS switch version 7.0.
+All new deployments of NSX and vSphere will take advantage of this close integration and move toward the use of NSX-T on VDS.
+Going forward, the plan is to converge NSX-T and ESXi host switches.
+The N-VDS remains the switch on the KVM, NSX-T Edge Nodes, native public cloud NSX agents and for bare metal workloads.
+As of NSX-T 2.4, the manager VM and the controller VM function are combined.
+This results in three controller/manager VMs being deployed.
+If on the same subnet, they use an internal network load balancer.
+If across different subnets, an external load balancer is required.

 There are many advanced features within NSX-T such as firewall policies, inclusion of guest introspection within firewall policies, and advanced netflow tracking.
 Describing these features is beyond the scope of this document.
 See the VMware documentation for NSX-T. In this design, the NSX-T Management Infrastructure is deployed during the initial vCenter Server cluster deployment in place of NSX-V.